5 Ways to Make Money with Your Free Mobile App

 4) Licensing your technology

-This business model may work for you if you have a niche technology which is really easy to integrate in different APIs and SDKs.
+This business model may work for you if you have a niche technology that is really easy to integrate into different APIs and SDKs.
 When your idea is scalable.
 Take the MSQRD app with its unique video technology and live filters recently.
-If they weren’t purchased by Facebook, they could probably license their technology not just to them, but also many others.
+If they weren’t purchased by Facebook, they could probably license their technology not just to them, but also to many others.

 5) Advertising and Promotions

 Advertisements continue to stay a logical revenue source for any free app creators.
 Users dislike banners and ads for a reason — they are indeed often distracting and annoying, especially if you are, for example, working on a to-do list in a productivity app.
 So, simply adding automatic advertising banners via Apple’s iAd or Google’s AdMob may not be the best option for you, and the stats aren’t showing much traction from these services anyway.
 So, your goal is to think which ads can actually enhance the experience rather than damage it.
 Product placements and special projects targeting the same user interests work well not just in movies and on media portals, but also in apps.
 Once again you should consider non-competing products that compliment your service and preferably don’t lead your users outside of your app experience/